bonk-dev/arch-translator/README.md

 Change LOCALIZED_LANG_NAME to your own language before use.

 ## Features
-- copies the original source
+- Copies and pastes the original source;
+- Inserts the [localized] ic|TranslationStatus template;
-- adds the TranslationStatus template
+- Inserts the English interlanguage link;
+- Sorts the header elements according to the ArchWiki layout.

+## Working on
+- Finding localized versions of linked articles